JetBrains/guide/site/java/tutorials/analyzing-dependencies/dependency-analyzer/index.md

   - gradle
   - maven
 author: md
-subtitle: Using the Dependency Analyzer in IntelliJ IDEA
+subtitle: Using the Dependency Analyzer in IntelliJ IDEA.
 thumbnail: ./thumbnail.png
 ---